EconomyLens.com

 Revenue surpassed 50 trillion won for the first time in a single quarter, while operating profit nearly doubled compared to the previous three-month period. ©AFP

-Seoul (AFP) – Chip giant SK hynix logged a record quarterly net profit on Thursday thanks to the artificial intelligence boom, shrugging off concerns that the Middle East war could drag on the semiconductor industry.
+Seoul (AFP) – Chip giant SK hynix said Thursday that net profit soared almost 400 percent to a record high in the first quarter thanks to the artificial intelligence boom, which helped it shrug off concerns that the Middle East war could hit the semiconductor industry.
 Huge investments from governments and major technology companies are driving frenzied demand for the hardware that powers generative AI tools.
+The South Korean company reported that net profit surged to 40.3 trillion won ($27.2 billion) in January-March, smashing the 29.4 trillion won estimated in a Bloomberg survey of analysts.
+Revenue surpassed 50 trillion won for the first time in a single quarter, while operating profit nearly doubled from the previous quarter.

 Related

 SK hynix said on Thursday that it “plans to continue rolling out new products across both DRAM and NAND flash to address the diversifying memory demand.”
-It is increasing its chipmaking capacity and plans to spend 19 trillion won to build a new factory in South Korea’s Cheongju.
+But Park Joon-deok, its head of DRAM marketing, warned suppliers were struggling to meet demand and that rising prices for memory would likely be “more prolonged compared with the past.”
+The firm is increasing its chipmaking capacity and plans to spend 19 trillion won to build a new factory in South Korea’s Cheongju.

 © 2024 AFP